kamilburda/batcher/docs/sections/More-Info.md

 You can report issues, ask questions or request new features on the [GitHub Issues page](https://github.com/kamilburda/batcher/issues).

-Before submitting a bug report, check the [GitHub Issues page](https://github.com/kamilburda/batcher/issues) for current issues.
+Before submitting a bug report, please check the [GitHub Issues page](https://github.com/kamilburda/batcher/issues) for current issues.

 ## License